Invisible-Computers/image-gallery/HowToBuildAnApp.md

 The token contains two values:
 * "user_id"
 * "developer_id"
+* "user_device_ids"
-You must validate that the developer_id field matches your developer id.
+You must validate that the `developer_id` field matches your developer id.
+You should use the `user_device_ids` prevent the user from claiming ownership of devices that they do not own.

 You will need to respond with a temporary secret token.
 Your token will be included in the QUERY